sebastien-gome/sebastien-gome.github.io/research.md

 ---

 My research focuses on statistical and geophysical fluid dynamics.
+I develop perturbative theories for the mathematical modeling of eddy and wave turbulence, to describe how and why they can spontaneously generate large-scale structures.
+I am also interested on the nonlinear dynamics of shear flows, their instabilities and possible phase transitions.

 ### 1. Self-organized turbulence {#self-organized}